-Fifth graders are the leaders of the elementary school, and that is not taken lightly as they walk the halls or eat at lunch.
+Fifth graders are the leaders of the lower school, and that is not taken lightly as they walk the halls or eat at lunch.
 Our fifth graders know that little eyes are watching them and that they are examples to our younger eagles.

 Engineering for Kids

 We put the excitement in S.T.E.M. education by offering age appropriate, inquiry based, hands-on-learning for children through fun activities from designing and constructing rockets, hot air balloons, and roller coasters to LEGO Robotics and video game designing.

 STEM Club is an after school club that brings together 3rd through 5th grade students that achieve high scores on their standardized tests, and are “high flyers” in their classrooms.
 Flight Club students build, perform, and create, all while constantly thinking “outside the box!"

 In the Taekwondo Club, students will learn respect, self-control, self-confidence, safety awareness, the importance of honesty, and physical self-defense techniques.
 Students will receive instructions on how to earn their White Belt on the first day of class!

 S.T.E.A.M.
 (SCIENCE & TECHNOLOGY, INTERPRETED THROUGH ENGINEERING & THE ARTS, WITH THE INTEGRATION OF MATHEMATICAL ELEMENTS)